SinanGabel/Linux-commands/README.md

-# Linux & nodejs tips
+# Linux commands & more

 ## linux: cron